 Make a difference every single day

-As a Registered Nurse, you will establish a plan of care, set goals, determine priorities, and deliver care within established standards of practice.
+As a Registered Nurse, you will establish a plan of care, set goals, determine priorities, and provide care within established standards of practice.

 Provides and accurately documents direct and indirect patient care services that ensures the safety, comfort, personal hygiene, and protection of patients in a timely manner.